sodascience/kansenkaart_preprocessing/COHORTS.md

 1. Child income: the average pretax income between 2017 and 2018 measured in 2018 euros.
 2. HBO education: attained at least an HBO degree (higher professional education) in 2018.
 3. University education: attained at least a university degree in 2018.
-4. Employed: being employed in 2018.
+4. Employed: was employed in 2018.
 5. Disability: received disability benefits in 2018.
 6. Social benefits: received social benefits in 2018.
 7. Specialist costs: had costs of specialist care within the basic insurance in 2018.